jundalisay/spblist/content/en/material/principles/intro/chapter-10.md

 <!-- > *This name will be consistent when explaining Cartesian vortices, and anti-gravity as the levitating monk.
 The term 'dark matter' is relatively useless -->

-The collisions and friction between the qosts within a galaxy crudify them down into the Radiant layer where they convert into quanta of light (qol) and quanta of electricity (qoe).
+The collisions and friction in that traffic jam compresses the qosts to the point that create photons and electrons through the Radiant Layer.

 {{< q a="Descartes" c="The World Simplified" >}}
 The aether particles that broke off from air-aether during collisions gained more speed because they had to travel farther at the same amount of time.
 They became the fire-aether.
 {{< /q >}}

-These qols (pronounced *khol*) and qoes (pronounced *khoe*) become the stars, as stellar qosts, that then emerge within the gravitational territory of the galactic qost.
-This new star-identity gains its own gravitational territory.
+These photons and electrons get even more compressed in subvortices as to create protons and neutrons inside them, leading to the creation of stars.

+This new star-identity then gains its own gravitational territory within the territory of its galaxy.

-## The Creation of Life and Matter
+## Phase 3: The Creation of Life and Matter

 The qosts compress the qols and qoes around a stellar vortex until a star is formed.
 In time, this star explodes due to the excess pressure from those qosts.